jjmcoconut/amethst/content/Introduction to Database.md

 		- Assuming all links are equal $T[i,j] = 1/N_i$ where $N_i$ = number of links out of page i
 	- Then, PageRank[j] for each page j can be defined as
 		- $P[j] = \frac{\delta}{N}+(1-\delta)\sum_{i=1}^N(T[i,j]\cdot P[i])$
-		  where N = total number of pages, and δ = a constant usually set to 0.15
+			- N = total number of pages
+			- δ = probability to directly access a page(typing in url) a constant usually set to 0.15
 - The definition of PageRank is circular, but can be solved as a set of linear equations
 	- A simple iterative technique works well
 		- Initialize all $P[j]=\frac{1}{N}$